 Key Tariff Effects on Auto Financing:

-Higher Loan Amounts: Motor vehicle prices have risen by 13.5% on average due to tariffs, equivalent to adding $6,400 to an average new 2024 car price.
+Higher Loan Amounts: Motor vehicle prices have risen significantly due to tariffs, with industry analysis estimating increases averaging around 13.5%, equivalent to adding approximately $6,400 to an average new car price.
 This means borrowers need larger loans even if interest rates decline.

 Extended Loan Terms: As vehicle costs increase, more buyers choose longer repayment terms to manage monthly payments.
 The average loan term now stands at nearly 68 months for both new and used vehicles.

-Shift to Used Vehicle Market: Industry analysts project a 2.8% annual increase in used vehicle values through 2025 as budget-conscious customers increasingly explore pre-owned alternatives to avoid tariff-inflated new car prices.
+Shift to Used Vehicle Market: Industry analysts have projected modest annual increases in used vehicle values through 2025 as budget-conscious customers increasingly explore pre-owned alternatives to avoid tariff-inflated new car prices.

 Car Financing Challenges: Interest Rate Trends by Credit Score in 2025